BORROWER FREQUENTLY ASKED QUESTIONS

 Generally an appraisal is part of Socotra Capital’s underwriting and due diligence process and may be necessary depending on the LTV (loan-to-value) ratio and the uniqueness of the property.
 If an appraisal has already been completed providing a copy for our review may fulfill the need and save time.

 Traditional bank loans are dependent on many factors including the borrower’s income, credit, net worth, etc. They require minimum credit scores and can take months to close.
 A hard money loan relies on real estate equity.
 There are no credit score requirements and loan decisions happen quickly.
 Although higher risk means a higher interest rate, hard money loans can be beneficial and are often the only way to take advantage of investment opportunities.

 Where do you loan?

-Socotra Capital provides loans throughout California and Nevada.
-We also consider SBA loan scenarios in all 50 states.
+Socotra Capital provides loans throughout many regions of the United States, and also consider SBA loan scenarios in all 50 states.

 Why would an investor want to choose a hard money loan over traditional lending?

 Residential rehab presents unique financing challenges for investors.
 You need a lot of capital up front, and enough on the back-end to make sure your project doesn’t flounder.
 A loan is usually required to jumpstart your rehab and get work done.
 But conventional loans require a lengthy approval process, strict adherence to approval criteria, and significant down payments that leave the investor strapped for cash once they have acquired the property and renovations begin.
 Hard money loans were developed to fill this gap in the lending market...
 [Continue Reading]